-The 2022 ESS Forum on 26 June at 1:00 EST, hosted jointly by the Conference Programme Planning and Research and Planning Committees, features three speakers: Jos Damen, Head of the Library and ICT Department at the African Studies Centre, Leiden University (NL), Gerard Koskovich of Queer Antiquarian Books, and Margarita Nafpaktitis, Curator for Slavic and East European Collections, of Stanford Libraries.
-The forum will address decolonisation and diversification in libraries.
-Speakers will discuss the definitions of these concepts, how the concepts apply to library collections, how vendors figure in their application, and what barriers librarians face to develop collections that address these topics.
+The 2022 ESS Forum on 26 June at 1:00 EST, hosted jointly by the Conference Programme Planning and Research and Planning Committees, featured three speakers: Jos Damen, Head of the Library and ICT Department at the African Studies Centre, Leiden University (NL), Gerard Koskovich of Queer Antiquarian Books, and Margarita Nafpaktitis, Curator for Slavic and East European Collections, of Stanford Libraries.
+The forum addressed decolonisation and diversification in libraries.
+Speakers discussed the definitions of these concepts, how the concepts apply to library collections, how vendors figure in their application, and what barriers librarians face to develop collections that address these topics.

 - Jos Damen is Head of the Library and ICT Department at the African Studies Centre, Leiden University (NL) and is in charge of policy, planning and operations.
 He is a member of the ASCL’s Executive Board and vice-director of the ASCL.
 Damen has worked in 4 very different libraries during several decades.
 He has published dozens of articles on library matters.
 At the African Studies Centre he stimulated open access publications and new databases (+app) containing publications from Africa.
 He also pioneered in Wikipedia (900k edits), e.g. with uploading thousands of Africa photographs (1930s-2010s) to Wikimedia Commons.
 The recent Collection Plan of the Leiden Africa Library strives for 75% of new book acquisitions coming from Africa.